History of Te Whare o Rehua Sarjeant Gallery

 Anscombe did supervise the building of it; and the new gallery, on Pukenamu (Sandfly Hill) overlooking the city and the river, opened, to great fanfare, in 1919.
 However Mackay, one of its originators, did not long survive its opening.
 He was a closeted gay man and this became known to his enemies, who set a honey trap for him.
 Mackay shot the young man who threatened to expose him, poet D’Arcy Cresswell, in the chest but did not kill him.
 Mackay’s subsequent fall from grace was complete; he went to jail and, upon his release, into exile.
 In 1929, working as a journalist in Berlin, he was himself accidentally shot dead by a policeman.
 Meanwhile his name was erased from the foundation stone on the building he had helped to create and his portrait removed from the council offices.
 Even the street in the city called after him was re-named.

 Ellen and John Neame were in Europe buying art for the gallery when Mackay fell.
 Over the next two decades they spent more and more time overseas; in their absence Louis Cohen, Australian-born, a solicitor and a former representative cricketer, deputized for them.
-He was assisted in this endeavour by the appointment, in 1925, of art restorer Henry Newrick as honorary custodian, a position he held until his death in 1950.
+He was assisted in this endeavour by the appointment, in 1925, of art restorer Henry Newrick as honorary custodian and later custodian, a position he held until his death in 1950.
 There was no director as such; just an advisory committee and an honorary curator who was responsible for the day-to-day operation of the gallery.
 After Louis Cohen died suddenly, of a heart attack, in 1933, the curatorial role was given to Herbert Robertson, a medical doctor and a younger protégé of the Neames.

 Ellen Neame, aged 72, died in England at the beginning of the Second World War; the council used her death as an opportunity to reassert its power by dissolving the advisory committee.
 Dr Robertson was in England for the duration, helping the war effort in a medical capacity; responsibility for the gallery devolved upon Charles Duigan, a stockbroker and newspaperman.
 When the good doctor returned in 1945, he resumed his position and kept it, implacably, until the 1970s.
 He was conservative, indeed reactionary, with a taste for nineteenth century English landscape painting and an inclination to exclude those he considered undesirable, like noisy children, from ‘his’ gallery.
 The Sarjeant Gallery’s collecting policy, innovative before the war — Louis Cohen in 1930 bought a Nugent Welch painting — was rather less vibrant thereafter.

 Nugent Welch ‘The Coming Storm’ 1930. oil on canvas.
-Collection of Te Whare o Rehua Whanganui.
-Purchased, 1930.

-It was kept alive by the two honorary custodians who followed Henry Newrick: Lawrie Major and Jim Alp.
+It was kept alive by the two custodians who followed Harry Newrick: Lawrie Major and Jim Alp.
 Both were artists and, while Major was not an innovator, Alp was.
 He installed the much-loved Mrs McSweeney, a large tabby, as the gallery’s feline in residence.
 He also arranged for the gallery to buy its first works by a Māori artist: two pieces commissioned in 1973 from Cliff Whiting, who was working in Whanganui as an art advisor to the Education Department.
 It was a sign of things to come.
 Dr Robertson, after forty years, saw the writing on the wall and resigned that same year.
 Agitation in the local arts community, advocating the appointment of a professional to run the Sarjeant Gallery along the lines of other contemporary New Zealand galleries, finally bore fruit.

 Gordon Brown was the man.
 Appointed in 1974, he embarked upon a rigorous programme of reform aimed at adapting ‘reasonably well-established principles of art gallery management to the situation in Wanganui’.
 He sought to raise the profile of the gallery through exhibitions, purchases and the writing of a collection management policy; founded the Friends of the Gallery; continued to upgrade the facilities; and began assessing the extent and range of the collection.
 However it wasn’t long before he ran into trouble with the council and the art society, who wanted to continue to have a say in what was exhibited at the gallery and when it was exhibited.
 This, for sound professional reasons, was unacceptable to Brown, and he resigned after just three years in the job.